 This is a combination of central and obstructive sleep apnea.

 Sleep Apnea Symptoms

-The signs and symptoms for obstructive sleep apnea include the following:
+The signs and symptoms of obstructive sleep apnea include the following:

 - Excessive daytime sleepiness

 - Fragmented sleep